3DCoded/3MS/README.md

 ## Why 3MS?

-Why use the 3MS when there are many other multi-material systems?
+Why use the 3MS when there are many other multi-material systems (MMU's) ?

 Here are a few reasons: